cwi-dis/ambulant/third_party_packages/readme.txt

 xerces:
 	windows desktop only.

-	Download xerces-C++ Version 2.7.0 Source Release from
+	Download xerces-C++ Version 3.0.1 Source Release from
-	<http://xerces.apache.org> and extract xerces-c-src_2_7_0 and put its
+	<http://xerces.apache.org>, extract, and put its
-	content in the directory .../ambulant/third_party_packages/
+	content in the directory .../ambulant/third_party_packages/.

-	Next read the Readme.html included in the xerces distribution and follow the MSVC Version 7.1 build instructions.
-After building xerces copy xerces-c_2_7.dll and xerces-depcom_2_7.dll to
-	ambulant/bin/win32 and the xerces-c_2.lib and xerces-depdom_2.lib to
-	ambulant/lib/win32.
-The files are located in
-	xerces-c-src_2_7_0\Build\Win32\VC7.1\Release.
+	Build according to instructions.

 	If you want to compile AmbulantPlayer without xerces support use the NoXerces configurations in the Ambulant solution.

 libxml2:
 	Only for SMIL 3 support.
 Download source from <http://www.xmlsoft.org>.
 	There are no releases, only hourly snapshots it seems.
-Copy libxml2-2.7.3 into third_party_packages (if the name has changed you may need to change some Ambulant projects to refer to the new name.)
+2.7.6 is known to work, but so are many other versions.

-	Building libxml2 should be handled by the projects/*/third_party_packages.sln.
+	Building libxml2 should be handled by the projects/vc9/third_party_packages.sln.
-	In case it fails: read the instructions in libxml2-2.7.3/win32 and do it yourself.
+	You may have to modify Ambulant-win32.vsprops if you downloaded a different release than 2.7.6 to fix the pathname.

 	Do not install the libs and binaries.

 	WM5 notes TBD.

 ffmpeg:
-	Experimental, for when you want to use the ffmpeg renderers on Windows.
+    Version 0.5.

-	Needs to be built using MinGW,can then be linked into Visual Studio projects.
+	Needs to be built using MinGW, can then be linked into Visual Studio projects.

 	The easiest way to get this is to download the prebuilt version from our sourceforge download page.
 Package "ffmpeg for Ambulant", release